Basic Features

 • This low power mode differs from the low power for network status indication.
 The latter indicates that when a device is idle for a certain amount of time, and I/O does not output signals, it will enter low power mode with a consumption of less than 0.2W.
 For more information, see Wi-Fi Low Power Solution.

-• vt MCU firmware type Your specified value must match the value of the field Update Channel that appears when you add firmware on the Tuya IoT Platform.
+• vt MCU firmware type Your specified value must match the value of the field Update Channel that appears when you add firmware on the Tuya Developer Platform.
 The MCU firmware type defaults to 9.
 You can set a value between 10 and 19 to specify a firmware type.
-The value of vt you specified in the SDK must be consistent with the value of Update Channel specified on the Tuya IoT Platform.
+The value of vt you specified in the SDK must be consistent with the value of Update Channel specified on the Tuya Developer Platform.
 Otherwise, the device cannot receive OTA updates or receives the wrong OTA updates.

 Notification of new feature setting (0x37, subcommand 0x00)